-While the book is fascinating to read, it is important to note that the book is not scripture.
+While the book is fascinating to read, it is important to note that the first book of Enoch is not Scripture.
 That is, the book is not inspired by God.
 The book was quoted in the Apocryphal book of Baruch, and in several early church manuscripts: Barnabas 16:5, Idolatry 15:6 (Tertullian), and Eccl.
 Proph 3 (Clement of Alexandria).
-Some have speculated that Jude 14-15 is a quote from the book of Enoch and concluded that Jude regarded Enoch as scripture.
+Some have speculated that Jude 14-15 is a quote from the book of Enoch and concluded that Jude regarded Enoch as Scripture.
 The following two quotes compare Jude 14-15 to the suspected passage in the book of Enoch.

 . . .
 Behold, the Lord came with many thousands of His holy ones, to execute judgment upon all, and to convict all the ungodly of all their ungodly deeds which they have done in an ungodly way, and of all the harsh things which ungodly sinners have spoken against Him.
 (NASB) Jude 14-15

 . . .
 Behold, he will arrive with ten million of the holy ones in order to execute judgment upon all.
 He will destroy the wicked ones and censure all flesh on account of everything that they have done, that which the sinners and the wicked ones committed against him. – Enoch 1:9